ethereumclassic/ECIPs/_specs/ecip-_.md

 ### Abstract

-Forking Meta ECIPs (defined as Meta ECIPs specifying any Standards-Core track ECIP) should be complete and unique.
+Forking Meta ECIPs (defined as Meta ECIPs specifying any Standards-Core track ECIP and an activation block number) should be complete and unique.

 ### Motivation